affromero/IBIO4490/04-Hybrid/Readme.md

 ### Start with good images

 The data folder (originally downloaded from [here](http://cs.brown.edu/courses/cs143/proj1/)) contains several pairs of aligned images.
-Choose one pair (not any pair, be sure the images look similar), and load both  into matlab.
+Choose one pair (not any pair, be sure the images look similar), and load both into matlab/python.

 ### Filtering
 Matlab: